October 7, 2020

 Aggie Perilli is president of Aggie Perilli Communications International (APCI).

 Note: If you find this post helpful, you can subscribe to my blog at no charge!
-Thank you for sharing your own unifying insights here on Facebook and Twitter.
+Thank you for sharing your insights with me on Facebook and Twitter.